 - The Stage 1 form (AA1) completed in full

 - All of the documentary evidence that you have available to you to make your case, providing English translations of official legal or medical documents as necessary.
-If you are unable to provide evidence due to COVID-19, please explain this.
-See the advice regarding evidence in 2020/21 in light of COVID-19 disruption.
+See guidance on providing evidence below.

 You are also strongly recommended to seek independent advice from the Advice & Support Centre of the Students’ Union on your academic circumstances and the case you wish to make.